JUPITER Publications – Results from Research on the JUPITER Exascale Supercomputer

 Vertical hierarchy of thermal plumes

-Key findings: The study shows that thermal convection is organised in a bottom-up hierarchy.
-Tiny thermal plumes, the basic “quanta” of convection, continually merge, disappear, and reform to create large-scale flow patterns – similar to how particles clump together in multiphase systems.
-Heat transport thus arises from local and highly fluctuating processes, challenging the traditional view that it stems from one global instability of the fluid layer near the wall.
+Key findings: The study shows that high-Rayleigh-number convection is organised in a bottom-up hierarchy.
+Tiny thermal plumes, the basic “quanta” of convection, continuously merge and newly form, thus leading to a heat transfer network that gets successively coarser by plume clustering with growing distance from the boundary, all the way up to the prominent large-scale patterns of convection, the turbulent superstructures.
+These dynamics are similar to how particles clump together in multiphase systems.
+Heat transfer thus arises from local and highly fluctuating processes, challenging the traditional view that it stems from a global near-wall shear instability.

 Role of supercomputing: Capturing the fine-scale plume networks across extreme ranges of turbulence requires massive, high-resolution simulations.
 Only supercomputers like JUPITER provide the power to run these simulations at the necessary scales and levels of detail.